vegaprotocol/specs/protocol/0042-LIQF-setting_fees_and_rewarding_lps.md

 - Liquidity fee factors are recalculated every time the liquidity demand estimate changes. (<a name="0042-LIQF-005" href="#0042-LIQF-005">0042-LIQF-005</a>)
 - If a change in the open interest causes the liquidity demand estimate to change, then fee factor is correctly recalculated.  (<a name="0042-LIQF-006" href="#0042-LIQF-006">0042-LIQF-006</a>)
 - If passage of time causes the liquidity demand estimate to change, the fee factor is correctly recalculated.  (<a name="0042-LIQF-007" href="#0042-LIQF-007">0042-LIQF-007</a>)
+- A market can be proposed with a choice of liquidity fee settings.
+These settings can be updated by a subsequent market update proposal.  (<a name="0042-LIQF-056" href="#0042-LIQF-056">0042-LIQF-056</a>)

 ### CHANGE OF NETWORK PARAMETERS TESTS